WPManageNinja/paymattic-docs/docs/donation-and-product-fields/how-to-add-susbcription-payment-item-fields-in-paymattic.md

 ## Adding Subscription Payment Field

-To learn how to add the Subscription Payment to the Paymattic Form on your WordPress site, follow the steps with the screenshots below –

 First, go to the **All Forms** section from the **Paymattic Navbar,** choose a **Form,** and click the **Pencil/Edit** icon to open the **Editor** page of that form.